Titan sensing biomagnet

 • Do I get special treatment as a Titan campaign backer?

 Absolutely.
 As a Titan backer, you will be inducted into the Dangerous Things Hall of Fame.
 You will be given a 50% discount coupon code good for one year that can be applied to nearly all products in the DT store!
-This is not a one time use coupon.. you will get 50% off for most product on any order for a whole year!
+This is not a one time use coupon.. you will get up to 50% off for most products on any order for a whole year!
 Obviously buying for friends or buying to resell goes against the spirit of the perk, and we may (at our discretion) need to have a chat with you regarding your use of the coupon before processing your purchase, but ultimately if you want to upgrade yourself with existing or new products we may come out with, the coupon might be very valuable for you.
 Coupon codes will be personalized and distributed at the end of the campaign along with the magnets.